banyan/github-csv-diff/README.md

 ### Demo

-You can see [demo PR](https://github.com/banyan/github-csv-diff/pull/1.diff) after installed extension.
+You can see [demo diff view](https://github.com/banyan/github-csv-diff/pull/1.diff) after installed extension.
-(Add `.diff` to the end of the pull request, e.g. <https://github.com/banyan/github-csv-diff/pull/1> for the URL <https://github.com/banyan/github-csv-diff/pull/1 .diff>.)
+(Add `.diff` to the end of the pull request, e.g. `https://github.com/banyan/github-csv-diff/pull/1` for the URL `https://github.com/banyan/github-csv-diff/pull/1.diff`)